Application for Admission

 Also, make sure you indicate “Yes” to the question concerning whether to report your scores to non-ABA accredited schools.

-3. Subscribe to the LSAC’s Credential Assembly Service (CAS).
+6. Subscribe to the LSAC’s Credential Assembly Service.

 If offered admission, official transcripts for each undergraduate college of university attended must be received by the LMU-DSOL Office of Admissions prior to Orientation.
 No student will be permitted to matriculate until all transcripts are received.

-Note: At least one transcript must indicate the award of a bachelor’s degree from an accredited institution.
+Note: At least one transcript must indicate the award of a bachelor’s degree from an accredited institution recognized by the United States Department of Education.

 For additional information, please contact the LMU-DSOL Office of Admissions either through email at law.admissions@LMUnet.edu or by calling 865.545.5303.